 Thinking of renting?
 6 reasons to become a landlord

 The idea of buying a property to rent it out might seem like a lot of effort.
 But as a homeowner you will have many benefits.
 You have to furnish and decorate, sort out tenant insurance and be prepared to organise repairs at the drop of a hat.
 You don’t only have to worry about your own home, but the home of your tenants too.

-However, there are many perks of being a landlord and renting out a property.
+However, there are many perks of being a landlord and either offering rooms to rent or renting out a whole property.
 Many people find it extremely rewarding.
 So, if you’re thinking about buying a home and becoming a landlord, what are the perks?

 Make a profit as a landlord

 The biggest reason most homeowners become landlords is because, once you’ve bought the place, made it liveable and got some tenants, it’s easy money.
 After you’ve paid the mortgage and any other property related expenses, everything you have left is yours to keep.
 You call the shots and agree how much your tenants pay per month.
 So you can work out how much the property is worth and how much you need.
 There are few jobs that get good money for doing so little.